next

 tell all the truth but tell it slant

-Tell All The Truth But Tell It Slant is an exhibition that explores the concept of truth and the construction of knowledge, through the relationship between art, technology, science and society.
-The exhibition is conceived as a series of figurative circles, each approaching truth from a different angle, with a different perspective and interpretation.
-The questions raised are therefore varied and open-ended: from the relationship between truth and knowledge, the opposition between certainty and doubt, to the dangers of lying; from the writing of history to the complexity of belief systems, via the role of consciousness, the mind and the body.
+Tell All The Truth But Tell It Slant is an exhibition that explores the concept of truth and the construction of knowledge through the relationship between art, technology, science, and society.
+The exhibition is designed as a series of figurative circles, each approaching the truth from a different angle, with a unique perspective and interpretation.
+The questions raised are therefore diverse and open-ended: from the relationship between truth and knowledge, to the opposition between certainty and doubt, to the pitfalls of lying; from the writing of history to the complexity of belief systems, touching on the role of consciousness, mind, and body.

-As part of this exhibition, FACE B developed a cultural mediation programme aimed at actively involving cross-generational and often marginalised groups.
+As part of this exhibition, FACE B has developed a cultural mediation program aimed at actively involving transgenerational and often marginalized groups.

 A series of guided tours have been specially designed for a varied public made up of young children and teenagers, the elderly and newcomers (MJ 88, Les Mercredis Artistiques, Globe Aroma’s Art For All, Fedasil Schaerbeek, etc).

-As part of this exhibition, FACE B developed a cultural mediation programme aimed at actively involving cross-generational and often marginalised groups.
+As part of this exhibition, FACE B has developed a cultural mediation program aimed at actively involving transgenerational and often marginalized groups.

-Tell All The Truth But Tell It Slant is an exhibition that explores the concept of truth and the construction of knowledge, through the relationship between art, technology, science and society.
-The exhibition is conceived as a series of figurative circles, each approaching truth from a different angle, with a different perspective and interpretation.
-The questions raised are therefore varied and open-ended: from the relationship between truth and knowledge, the opposition between certainty and doubt, to the dangers of lying; from the writing of history to the complexity of belief systems, via the role of consciousness, the mind and the body.
+Tell All The Truth But Tell It Slant is an exhibition that explores the concept of truth and the construction of knowledge through the relationship between art, technology, science, and society.
+The exhibition is designed as a series of figurative circles, each approaching the truth from a different angle, with a unique perspective and interpretation.
+The questions raised are therefore diverse and open-ended: from the relationship between truth and knowledge, to the opposition between certainty and doubt, to the pitfalls of lying; from the writing of history to the complexity of belief systems, touching on the role of consciousness, mind, and body.

 A series of guided tours have been specially designed for a varied public made up of young children and teenagers, the elderly and newcomers (MJ 88, Les Mercredis Artistiques, Globe Aroma’s Art For All, Fedasil Schaerbeek, etc).